- Date filed

 More than a year after submission of the specific instance, the complainants raised with all NCPs their concern that neither the Israeli nor Spanish NCP had yet issued an initial assessment regarding the complaints.
 Such a delay represents a breach of the Guidelines’ expectation that NCPs complete the initial assessment phase of complaints within a three month period.

-Around April 2021, the Israeli NCP rejected the complaint on several grounds, including that the complainants did not actually allege breaches of the Guidelines but instead focused on Israeli state policy, and that the complaint did not establish a link between the company’s planned activities and the alleged harmful consequences.
+On 8 December 2021, the Israeli NCP rejected the complaint on several grounds, including that the complainants did not actually allege breaches of the Guidelines but instead focused on Israeli state policy and that the complaint did not establish a link between the company’s planned activities and the alleged harmful consequences.

 The complainants feel that the Israeli NCP made several errors in its decision.
-In its initial assessment, the Israeli NCP required an overly high standard of proof and rigorously analyzed the link between the company’s activities and alleged risks.
+In its initial assessment, the Israeli NCP required an overly high standard of proof and rigorously analysed the link between the company’s activities and alleged risks.
 The NCP misread the complainant’s allegations, making selective readings of OECD Watch’s prior substantiated submission on the subject.
 At the same time, the NCP did not properly evaluate the company’s leverage in connection with its assessment of its link to the impacts.
 Moreover, the Israeli NCP did not properly interpret the Guidelines calling for companies to meet the higher of two standards: national law and international standards.
+The complainants feel that the NCP shirked its commitment to provide for the expropriated and expelled indigenous Palestinian population before and in new infrastructure.
+In the complainant’s opinion, colonisation (evidenced by expansion of settlements and infrastructure) is incompatible with OECD standards and this case calls into question Israel’s membership in the OECD.

 More details